-- 5. Position the seal and clamp (two screws) supplied, over the bend.
+- Position the smaller Easy-Flue 40 mm clamp (with seal) supplied, over the bend.
 Fit the bend to the boiler and rotate to the correct position.
-Secure in position using the seal and clamp, ensuring the seal is located centrally over both the bend and boiler adaptor. - 6.
-Fit the inside flue sealing collar over the Easy-Flue.
-Fit the outside flue sealing collar onto the flue immediately before the terminal grille onto the location provided. - 7.
-Slide the clamp (three screws) over the outer duct and pull the flue assembly towards the bend, locating the inner duct into the seal joint on the bend.
+Secure in position using the clamp.
+Ensure the clamp is located centrally over both the bend and boiler adaptor. - 6.
+Fit the inside (white) flue sealing collar over the Easy-Flue.
+If it was not previously fitted, fit the outside (black) flue sealing collar onto the flue immediately before the terminal grille onto the location provided. - 7.
+Slide the larger Easy-Flue 45 mm clamp over the outer duct and pull the flue assembly towards the bend, locating the inner duct into the seal joint on the bend.
 Ensure the labels marked 'TOP' are positioned at the top before securing the flue assembly to the bend with the clamp (three screws) located centrally over the joint.

-Note: Check the flue terminal protrudes 90 mm out of the wall and the inner duct of the terminal is positioned correctly (see Fig. 19).

-8. Make good the inside wall by pushing the inside flue sealing collar upto the wall.
+Note: Check the flue terminal protrudes 120 mm out of the wall and the inner duct of the terminal is positioned correctly (see Fig. 19). - 8.
+Make good the inside wall by pushing the inside flue sealing collar upto the wall.